-&lt;sup>200 Nancy Hendry, 'Sextortion: Sexual Offence or Corruption Offence?'
-(Transparency International, private sector employee for SB, under bribery and corruption laws for the former and sexual offences laws for the latter, creates a conundrum of the double standards placed by the law, on the same offence within the same land.
+&lt;sup>196 UN.
+Committee on the Elimination of Discrimination 2020) against Women (66th sess. : 2017 : Geneva), private sector employee for SB, under bribery and corruption laws for the former and sexual offences laws for the latter, creates a conundrum of the double standards placed by the law, on the same offence within the same land.
 International research and review suggest the concept of 'coerced consent' to be considered in cases of SB.
 However, how this is reflected in the SL law, in theory, and practice has not been studied.
 This study addresses this poorly analysed inconsistency within the legal system of SL, by attempting to answer the guestions of whether the 'consent' of the victim is necessary to be considered in cases of SB and whether the 'consent' given in such situations can be regarded as informed and complete.